Virtual Accelerator— ONESIXONE Founders Program

 Are there any costs associated with the program?

-The ONESIXONE Group will take 2% stake in each venture in exchange for participation in our program; this number is negotiable.
+ONESIXONE Ventures will take 2% stake in each venture in exchange for participation in our program; this number is negotiable.
 We would rather take a great founder into our program and get less than 2% or no equity than to pass because a founder is not willing to give up the equity.
 There are no hidden fees.
-Everything we do at ONESIXONE Group is focused around our long-term vision to help early startup founders succeed.
-Having stake in your venture allows us to dedicate more of our time and resources to helping your team succeed, even after the 10-week program is over.
+Everything we do at ONESIXONE Ventures is focused around our long-term vision to help early startup founders succeed.
+Having stake in your venture allows us to dedicate more of our time and resources to helping your you succeed, even after the 10-week program is over.

 What will I get for participating in the program?